top of page

 Grounded by Seth Stevenson

-Tired of the workaday grind, they decide to turn life into an adventure.
-Grounded is the journal of their trip around the world by ground only.
+Freelance writer Seth Stevenson and his girlfriend Rebecca were in a rut and decided to turn life into an adventure.
+Grounded is the journal of their trip around the world 'by ground only'.

-They ride the Tran-Siberian railway across Russia to Japan, bicycle with a tour group through Cambodia (where I learned the currency is the Khmer), and have a hair raising connection to an Australia bound cruise ship in Singapore.
-The short version: they need to book passage to Australia, then on to New Zealand and then the US.
-The options are limited from New Zealand when you aren't flying, so connections are tight.
+They ride the Tran-Siberian railway with drunken bunkmates across Russia to Japan, bicycle with a tour group through Cambodia, drive a rented car through the outback directly across the continent of Australia, and have a hair raising connection to an outbound cruise ship in Singapore.
+The options are limited when you aren't flying, so connections are tight.

 2010 / Paperback / 320 pages